Carlos Alcaraz: My Way: Production

 At the 2024 Indian Wells Open, Carlos Alcaraz alluded to a collaboration with Netflix by writing cryptic messages on a television camera lens following his match wins.
 On 14 March 2024, Netflix announced the production of a docuseries about Alcaraz, then titled Alcaraz, the Docuseries.
-Filming had begun at The Netflix Slam, a televised exhibition match between Alcaraz and Rafael Nadal, on 3 March 2024.
+Filming began at The Netflix Slam, a televised exhibition match between Alcaraz and Rafael Nadal, on 3 March 2024.

 Filming continued throughout 2024 at various tournaments, including the French Open, Wimbledon, the Laver Cup, the Davis Cup, and the ATP Finals, as well as in Alcaraz's native Murcia.
 On 13 December 2024, director Jorge Laplace announced that filming had been completed.

 Release

 The series was released on Netflix on 23 April 2025.
 Alcaraz teased the series' release date with a tattoo at the 2025 Indian Wells Open in March.
 An official trailer was released by Netflix on 10 April.